 Meaning

-The message behind “Politics will eventually be replaced by imagery.
-The politician will be only too happy to abdicate in favor of his image, because the image will be much more powerful than he could ever be.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+In the quote “Politics will eventually be replaced by imagery.
+The politician will be only too happy to abdicate in favor of his image, because the image will be much more powerful than he could ever be.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.

 Theme